antwoinegriggs/Game-Catalog-CLI/README.md

         Search Game By Title: Search for games by title.

-        Search Game By Platform: Search for games by platform via platform_search() function.
+        Search Game By Platform: Search for games by platform - platform_search() function.

         Main Menu: Return to the main menu.